Skip to main content

 Docker service not running

-Docker daemon stopped or not installed Start Docker only if your project, dev container, or wrapper workflow actually requires it, then inspect the logs for that project-specific path.
+Start Docker only if your project, dev container, preview app, or wrapper workflow requires it, then inspect that project’s logs.

 Session stops after logout

-Claude Code was started in a normal SSH shell Use tmux or screen for interactive continuity, or build a secured automation wrapper if you need non-interactive execution.
+Claude Code was started in a normal SSH shell.
+Use tmux or screen for interactive continuity, or build a secured automation wrapper for reviewed non-interactive execution.

 Project service port already in use

-A project dev server, tunnel, preview app, or wrapper service is bound to the same port Run ss -tulpn and move one service to a different port; Claude Code itself is normally a terminal workflow, not a listening web service.
+A dev server, tunnel, preview app, queue worker, or wrapper service may already be bound to the port.
+Run ss -tulpn and move one service to a different port.

 Project service blocked by firewall

-Configuration is absent or incomplete Compare the generated configuration with the selected deployment path and add only the secrets and paths required.
+Compare the project’s expected configuration with the selected deployment path and add only the required secrets.

 Invalid API key or provider error

-Key is wrong, expired, or lacks access Rotate the key through the provider and update the server configuration.
+Rotate the key through the provider, confirm required access, and update the approved server configuration path.

 Disk space issues

-Logs, caches, or repositories grew over time Check df -h, rotate logs, clean caches, and scale storage if needed.
+Check df -h, rotate logs, clean caches, prune unused dependencies, and scale storage if logs, build output, dependencies, or repositories have grown.

 High memory usage

-Too many build processes, test runners, package installs, or parallel coding sessions Reduce concurrency, inspect process memory, and scale the VPS if the workload is valid.
+Reduce parallel builds, test runners, package installs, preview apps, and concurrent coding sessions; scale the VPS if the workload is valid.

 Ready to run Claude Code on an always-on VPS?

-Deploy a Claude Code VPS and use this guide as your review checklist while you prepare the setup.
+Deploy a Claude Code VPS and use this guide as your review checklist while you prepare the setup, secure the server, confirm authentication, and test the workflow.

 FAQ